Duty to refer

-On receiving the referral form, we will contact you to discuss your circumstances.
-Please note that a referral made by a public authority will not in itself constitute an application for assistance under Part 7 of the Housing Act 1996 (as amended).
+On receiving the referral form, we will contact you to discuss your circumstances, although it should be noted that a referral made by a public authority will not in itself constitute an application for assistance under Part 7 of the Housing Act 1996 (as amended).

-Yes you can.
-If you are concerned about an individual who is homeless or threatened with homelessness, and you are a family member or friend, we will consider your referral for assistance.
+If you are concerned about an individual who is homeless or threatened with homeless but you don’t work for a public authority, or are a family member or a friend, you can approach us for assistance on their behalf.